JohnSnowLabs/nlu/docs/en/install.md

 The John Snow Labs library caches license data in `~/.johnsnowlabs/licenses` whenever a new one is provided .
 After having provided license data once, you don't need to specify it again since the cached licensed will be used.
 Use the `license_number` parameter to switch between multiple licenses.
-Note: Locally cached licenses are numbered in the order they have been provided, starting at 0
+`Note: Locally cached licenses are numbered in the order they have been provided, starting at 0.`

 ## List all available licenses

-This shows you all licenses for your account in https://my.johnsnowlabs.com/ Use this to decide which license number to install when installing via browser or access token,
+This shows you all licenses for your account in https://my.johnsnowlabs.com/.
+Use this to decide which license number to install when installing via browser or access token.

 ```python
 jsl.list_remote_licenses()